WhitakerLab/WhitakerLabProjectManagement/Jessie-Liu/Weekly-meetings.md

 * Processing large data on cluster with very limite RAM
 * Still having problems in setting up the VNC on cluster
 * My ctl+C still doesnt work!! :weary:
+  * KW: Death by a thousand unnecessary keystrokes :tired_face:

 #### What would you like to work on next week?
 * Prepare for the interview